Home » Consumer News »Public Policy & Gov't »Time Warner Cable »Wireless Broadband » Currently Reading:

 Time Warner Cable May Face Prosecution for Sidewalk Graffiti/Vandalism in Redondo Beach

-Phillip Dampier July 23, 2012 Consumer News, Public Policy & Gov't, Time Warner Cable, Wireless Broadband 2 Comments
+Phillip Dampier July 23, 2012 Consumer News, Public Policy & Gov't, Wireless Broadband 3 Comments

 Time Warner Cable is facing possible prosecution for vandalism over sidewalk graffiti the company used in Redondo Beach, Calif. to advertise its Wi-Fi network — a service the city claims the company has no authorization to provide.